spirom/spark-data-sources/README.md

 # Target Audience

-This project is targeted at developers who are designing and implementing a new Spark external data source for some data store with which they are reasonably familiar, and are need information on Spark's new (V2) model for integrating external data sources.
+This project is targeted at developers who are designing and implementing a new Spark external data source for some data store with which they are reasonably familiar, and need information on Spark's new (V2) model for integrating external data sources.

 # Designing ExampleDB